Over-the-Air (OtA) Updates

 Overview

-Meadow.Cloud provides secure, Over-the-Air (OtA) updates, which enable you to push a new version of a Meadow application to a device in the field over the network.
+Meadow.Cloud provides secure, automatic, Over-the-Air (OtA) updates, which enable you to push a new versions of Meadow.OS, Meadow applications, or even a config change to a device in the field over its configured network.

 OtA Updates are not available for Meadow Feather F7 v1 boards due to memory limitations.
 However, we're currently working on implementing mechanisms to make update sizes much smaller so we can make the download process faster and support more devices with limited resources.